quixotic120/SilentStepStick/docu/FAQ.md

 Otherwise the TMC21x0 is not powered via the internal voltage regulator and a high current can flow into ```VIO``` and this can damage the internal logic.
 As safety workaround you can disconnect the 5V signal in the USB cable, so that the board cannot be powered over USB.

-#### RAMPS 1.4 Notes
+#### RAMPS 1.4 and RUMBA Notes
-If you remove all jumpers for MS1+MS2+MS3, then the SilentStepStick TMC2100 driver will be in 1/16 spreadCycle mode (CFG1=GND, CFG2=open, CFG3=open), because there is a pull-down resistor on MS1 on the RAMPS.
+If you remove all jumpers (or open all switches) for MS1+MS2+MS3, then the SilentStepStick TMC2100 driver will be in 1/16 spreadCycle mode (CFG1=GND, CFG2=open, CFG3=open), because there is a pull-down resistor on MS1 on the RAMPS.
-But if you have not an original [RAMPS 1.4](http://reprap.org/wiki/RAMPS_1.4), then your schematics can be different and you have to check the MS-Pin configurations on you board.
+But if you have not an original [RAMPS 1.4](http://reprap.org/wiki/RAMPS_1.4) or [RUMBA](http://reprap.org/wiki/RUMBA), then your schematics can be different and you have to check the MS-Pin configurations on you board.

 ## How to set the stepper motor current?